joeycumines/go-appstats/README.md

   `appstats.NewBucketKeyFunc`, and _afaik/imo_ matches their best practices as well as possible
 - Datadog's "tagging best practices" are used as part of the InfluxDB tagging support, and implemented by `appstats.SanitiseKey`
-- `appstats.StringToNumber` and `appstats.TimingToDuration` are provided to deal with the surprisingly very tricky problem of supporting time series data in generic formats
+- `appstats.TimingToDuration` are provided to deal with the surprisingly very tricky problem of supporting time series data in generic formats